MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 2/readme.md

 - most inner loop and choose the line below it. this mean we choose line 4 it runs more times

+## Another Question
+Algo: findMinIndex (A [0..n-2])
+Line 1  for i <-0 to n-2 do
+Line 2      min <- i
+Line 3      for j <- i+1 to n-1 do
+Line 4          if A[j] < A[min]
+Line 5              min <- j
+Line 6      swap A[i] and A[min]

+upper(n-2) sigma lower(i<- 0) upper(n-1) sigma lower(j<- i+1) 1

+upper(n-2) sigma lower(i<-0) n-1 - (i+1) + 1 = upper(n-2) sigma lower(i<-0) n-i-1
+upper(n-2) sigma lower(i<-0) n-i-1 = then apply the forumla end up with n^2

-## Buble sort
+## Bubble sort
 - the bubble sort makes multiple passes through a list.
-In each pass of teh list, the algorithm compares adjacent items and exchanges those that are out of order.
-Each pass through the list places the next largest value in its proper place.
-In essence, each item bubbles up to the location where it belongs
+- In each pass of the list, the algorithm compares adjacent items and exchanges those that are out of order.
+- Each pass through the list places the next largest value in its proper place.
+- In essence, each item bubbles up to the location where it belongs

 - button sort end up in O(n^2)
 - the double for loop is like a brute force
+- it will then find the fixed position from right to left

+Algorithm BubbleSort(A[0..n-1])
+line 1      for i<-0 to n-2 do
+line 2            for j<-0 to n-2-i do
+line 3                  if a[j+1] < A[j]
+line 4                        swap A[j] and A[j+1]
+O(n^2)

+- brute force are NOT better efficency

 ## String matching
-- finding a word through a paragraph
+- finding a word through a paragraph.
+Pattern is the specific word we are trying to find

+input
+- pattern: A string of m characters to search for
+- text: A longer string of n characters to search in

+problem
+- find a substring in the text that matches the pattern

-## page 25 of powerpoint lesson 2
+## page 25 of powerpoint lesson 2 String matching finding comparison
 - 3rd comparison a and c dont match is the mismatch
 - next we did 4 comparison
 - next we did 5 comparison
-- next we did 9 comparison TOTAL - this is the final answer *** ON QUIZ/MIDTERM
+- next we did `9` comparison TOTAL - this is the final answer *** ON QUIZ/MIDTERM

 ##
-The outer loop shows you the  n-m+1 is the max alignment max alignment is
+The outer loop shows you the  n-m+1 is the max alignment

+for i<-0 to n-m do
+      j<-0
+      while j < m and P[j] = T[i+j] do
+            j<-j+1
+      if j=m return i
+return -1

+max alignment is. for each alignment how much will you end up with?
 (n-m+1) * m

+for each alignment how much will you end up with?

-## pg 25
+## pg 25  1:40:00
 m = 4  the length of the patern abaa n = 13 the length of the text the last alignment  does not count the last few values in the n